chrissearle/www_cso/posts/2014/10/21-replace-ssmtp-with-postfix-null-client.md

 title: Replace ssmtp with postfix null client
 date: 2014-10-21 09:49 +0200
 tags: mail, gmail, ssmtp, postfix
+intro: ssmtp failing to login to gmail for one machine - replacing with postfix null client
 ---

 I've been using ssmtp to provide outgoing mail to two machines.
 This provides a simple way to send mail out using gmail without having to have a running mail server.
 It had the restriction that you had to log in to gmail to use it.